nunotsantos/netlab/README.md

+# dimension - next

+Hey, It's working!
+I had to comment out some bits and refactor some other parts, but it's up and running on Next13 with React18

+I'm using pnpm, btw

+To do:
+  Replace FontAwesome Icons with NerdFonts.
+  Replace Fonts with

 # nextjs-starter-dimension
 A Next.js starter based on the Dimension site template, designed by HTML5 UP.
 Check out https://codebushi.com/nextjs-website-starters/ for more Next.js starters and templates.